Making and Using a Whip

-Camera - Cameras are invaluable for photographing incidents of hunt cruelty or violence, supporters' car number plates, hunt staff, etc.
+Camera/video camera - Cameras and video camera's are invaluable for photographing and recording incidents of hunt cruelty or violence, supporters' car number plates, hunt staff, etc.

-CB Walky-talkies - can be extremely useful, allowing sabs out in the field to keep in touch with vehicles.
+CB 's/Walky-talkies - can be extremely useful, allowing sabs out in the field to keep in touch with vehicles.

 Compass - For use with maps, and to ascertain wind direction.